tnoelcke/WeatherView/Data-Maintainer/README.md

 ## Description

-Given that the data changes often and not at predicable intervals I will also have a data maintainer service that will independently check and update the data if there is more up to date data.
-This will also be a flask API.
-Essentially, the API will make requests to this api to check that the data is up to date.
-If it is not than the maintainer will send the data is currently has along with a note that more up to date info will be available shortly.
-It will then download the data and replace the current out of date data.
-This is likely to be the largest technical challenge on this project.
+This service will maintain the data in this system.
+This part of the system will be responsible for downloading and checking that the current data is the most up to date.
+This part of the system will reach out to the various data sources every 30 mins and ensure that the curret data is the most up to date.
+If the data is out of date this service will pull the data from its source and will replace the current data set.
+I don't aticipate that this will be a large technical challange given that this is essentially just a really fancy chron job.

+## Data Sources

+ECMWF - Operational (10 day) and ENS ftp://wmo:essential@dissemination.ecmwf.int/
+GFS -
+NAM -